2016 Girls' EuroHockey Youth Championships

-The 2016 Girls' EuroHockey Youth Championships was the 9th edition of the Girls' EuroHockey Youth Championship.
-The tournament was held from 24 to 30 July 2016 in Cork, Ireland at the Mardyke Arena.
+The 2016 Girls' EuroHockey Youth Championships was the ninth edition of the Girls' EuroHockey Youth Championships.
+The tournament was held alongside the boys' tournament from 24 to 30 July 2016 in Cork, Ireland at the Mardyke Arena.

 Netherlands won the tournament for the seventh time after defeating Germany 2–0 in the final.

 Qualified teams

 The following teams participated in the 2016 EuroHockey Youth Championship:

 Format

 The eight teams were split into two groups of four teams.
 The top two teams advanced to the semifinals to determine the winner in a knockout system.
 The bottom two teams played in a new group with the teams they did not play against in the group stage.
 The last two teams were relegated to the EuroHockey Youth Championship II.